josecamachop/MEDA-Toolbox/GUI/README.txt

 have a look at it.
 Use the provided User's Manual and the data set (MANET) in the Example directory to start working with the GUI.

 Please, acknowledge the use of this software by referencing it: "MEDA Toolbox, available at https://github.com/josecamachop/MEDA-Toolbox/archive/master.zip.
-José Camacho and Elena Jiménez, Network Engineering and Security Group, University of Granada, Spain."
+JosÃ© Camacho and Elena JimÃ©nez, Network Engineering and Security Group, University of Granada, Spain."